Hedging short-maturity Asian options in local volatility models: Introduction

-Here, the function $\Phi:\mathbb{R}\rightarrow\mathbb{R}$ is a prescribed payoff function, $T$ is a constant that denotes the maturity, and $(S_t)_{t\ge 0}$ is an underlying price process.
-For conciseness, we refer to this option as the {\em Asian option}.
+where $\Phi:\mathbb{R}\rightarrow\mathbb{R}$ is a given payoff function, $T>0$ denotes the maturity, and $(S_t)_{t\ge 0}$ represents the underlying asset price process.
+We refer to this contract simply as the Asian option.
 Because of its average property, the Asian option is less exposed to a sudden plummet in stock prices just before maturity.
-In particular, for hedging purposes, the Asian option is attractive to many traders and financial institutions.
-For an overview of the role of the Asian option in the financial market, see \cite{WilmottPaul2006PWoq}.

-Despite its popularity in the real market, the Asian option is mathematically challenging to price and hedge in general.
-Even when the underlying stock price $(S_t)_{t\ge 0}$ follows the classical Black--Scholes model, no simple closed-form formula for the density of the random variable $\frac{1}{T}\int_0^T S_t\,dt$ is known.
-In this paper, we analyze the Asian option for pricing and hedging purposes in the short-maturity regime.
+This property makes it particularly appealing for hedging purposes and widely used by traders and financial institutions.
+For a detailed discussion of the role of Asian options in financial markets, see \cite{WilmottPaul2006PWoq}.
+Despite its popularity in real markets, the Asian option is mathematically challenging to price and hedge.
+Even when the underlying asset $(S_t)_{t\ge 0}$ follows the classical Black--Scholes model, no simple closed-form expression for the density of the random variable $\frac{1}{T}\int_0^T S_t\,dt$ is available.
+The path-dependent nature of the payoff introduces significant analytical and computational difficulties, making asymptotic and approximation methods particularly valuable.

-We focus on the case in which the payoff function $\Phi$ is any H\"older continuous function and the process $(S_t)_{t\ge 0}$ follows a local volatility model.
-Detailed assumptions on the model are presented in Section \ref{sec:Approximation scheme}.
-This paper primarily deals with two features of the Asian option.
-The first feature is the short-maturity behavior of the option price.
-The short-maturity Asian option price is shown to be determined by the {\em Asian volatility}, which is defined by

-where $\sigma(\cdot,\cdot)$ is a local volatility function.
-The second feature is the initial-value sensitivity of the Asian option.
-This type of sensitivity is widely referred to as {\em delta} in the finance literature.
-In the modern theory of finance, the delta value is used to hedge financial derivatives.
-This paper shows that the delta value can be expressed in terms of the Asian volatility for small $T$, as with the option price.
-In summary, the Asian option price $P_A(T)$ and delta value $\Delta_A(T)$ are expressed as

-for a standard normal random variable $Z$ and the H\"older exponent $\gamma$ of the payoff function $\Phi\,.$ The asymptotic estimates established in this paper are particularly meaningful with regard to the non-linear payoff function $\Phi\,.$ For example, let us consider a payoff function $\Phi$ that equals $x\mapsto(x-K)_{+}^{\gamma}$ in some neighborhood of $K$ for some $\frac{1}{2}<\gamma<2\,.$ If $K$ equals the initial value $S_0\,,$ we prove that the leading order of delta is $T^{\frac{\gamma-1}{2}}$ and we provide its coefficient in a rigorous manner.

-As a special case, estimates for the Asian call and put option delta values are enhanced.
-This paper supplements the asymptotic result in \cite{PirjolDan2016SMAO} in two ways.
-First, we prove that the rate function of the out-of-the-money (OTM) Asian option delta value is the same as that of the OTM Asian option price.
-Second, a precise Taylor expansion of the in-the-money (ITM) Asian option delta value is provided.

-Estimates for the price and delta of the {\em European option} having the terminal payoff $\Phi(S_T)$ are also investigated.
-Short-maturity formulas for the European option prices and delta values are obtained if the Asian volatility is replaced by